signalfx/lambda-nodejs/README.md

     npm install signalfx-lambda

-Make sure the package is saved to your package.json (never versions of npm do this automatically).
+Make sure the package is saved to your package.json (newer versions of npm do this automatically).

 ## Step 2: Locate ingest endpoint